matjaz99/eventlogger/README.md

 [![GitHub release](https://img.shields.io/github/release/matjaz99/eventlogger.svg)](https://GitHub.com/matjaz99/eventlogger/releases/)
 [![Docker Pulls](https://img.shields.io/docker/pulls/matjaz99/eventlogger.svg)](https://hub.docker.com/r/matjaz99/eventlogger)

-Eventlogger is a repository of events received on the http webhook.
-Event is a simple message, such as syslog event.
-Eventlogger relies on fluentd as an event source.
+Eventlogger is a processor of HTTP requests.
+It listens for HTTP requests (aka. **events**) on a webhook, processes the message body, stores them in database and at the end offers an overview of received events in a web GUI.

+### What is event?

+Event could be any message transmitted over the network.
+So, basically it's just a String.
+Perfect, as I was initially mostly interested into syslog events (logs).

+Eventlogger focuses on human-readable messages which might have some context and meaning of what is happening in our network/server infrastructure, collect those messages and make use of them.

+### Eventlogger was born

+Each event should provide at least information about:
+- where it comes from (source IP address, aka. `host`)
+- who sent the event (some process with a name, aka. `ident`)
+- what happened (the message of the event, aka. `message` or shorter `msg`)

-Eventlogger offers a nice web GUI where events can be displayed, searched and filtered.
+Eventlogger offers a web GUI where events can be displayed, searched and filtered.

 Eventlogger supports customized rules, which can extract data from events and trigger actions